Why Does God Allow Suffering and Punishment?

 “Whoever has my commandments and observes them is the one who loves me” (John 14:21).

-We might want God’s love, His help, and His peace, but we put forth little if any effort into LOVING GOD (not offending Him) in return for all of the wonderful blessing He bestows upon us.
-Yes, what are you doing to become a real saint…someone who truly doesn’t want to offend God again?
+Oh, we might want God’s love, His help, and His peace, but we put forth so little if any effort into LOVING GOD (not offending Him) in return for all of the wonderful blessing He bestows upon us.
+Yes, honesty what are you doing to become a real saint…someone who truly doesn’t want to offend God again, who is running from the pleasures of the world, which pull their heart and mind off of God, so they can desire God alone?
 But yet, we wonder why the world is riddled with deadly viruses and suffering.
 Don’t wonder.
 We are suffering because of our unrepentant unchanged sin.
 We don’t love God!

 “Our Lady can no longer uphold the arm of her Divine Son which will strike the world.
 If people amend their lives, Our Lord will even now save the world [from suffering], but if they do not, punishment will come.”